madooei/example-package/README.md

 1. Open Visual Studio Code.
 2. Navigate to `File > Open Workspace from File...`.
-3. Select the `example-package-workspace.code-workspace` file located at the root of the repository.
+3. Select the `example-package.code-workspace` file located at the root of the repository.
 This action will open all specified folders in one workspace.

-The `example-package-workspace.code-workspace` file can be customized to include different folders or settings.
+The `example-package.code-workspace` file can be customized to include different folders or settings.
 Here's a typical configuration:

 ```json
 {